 Giardiasis.

-Hill diarrhea, Beaver fever and etc.
+Hill diarrhea, Beaver fever etc.

 Giardia exits in two forms - trophozoite and cyst forms.
-The cysts have tough outer shell which protects and makes them survive a long time.
-The cysts are infective form and humans are infected when they eat and drink contaminated food and water.
-The outer shell of the cysts dissolves in the small intestine and each cyst releases two giardia trophozoites The trophozoites live in the lumen of the intestine by attaching to the surface cells and also live in the crypts of intestinal villous processes.
+The cysts have a tough outer shell which protects and makes them survive a long time.
+The cysts are infective form, and humans are infected when they eat and drink contaminated food and water.
+The outer shell of the cysts dissolves in the small intestine and each cyst releases two giardia trophozoites The trophozoites live in the lumen of the intestine by attaching to the surface cells and also live in the crypts of intestinal villus processes.
 They extract food and nutrition from intestinal cells.
 Giardia multiply by binary fission.

-The presence of giardia trophozoites inside the intestine provokes the body to react by activating CD4 cells and Interleukin-6 ( IL-6) and other cytokines.
+The presence of giardia trophozoites inside the intestine provokes the body to react by activating CD4 cells and Interleukin-6 (IL-6) and other cytokines.
 The cytokines causes inflammation and giardia releases enzymes which breaks down proteins that binds surface cells of the intestine, This results in cell loss of enterocytes and destruction of villi.
-As a result of villus atrophy and a reduction of the surface area of the small intestine occurs.
+As a result of villus, atrophy and a reduction of the surface area of the small intestine occurs.

 [Protozoa means “ The first animal “.
-It is an unicellular organism, having a central nucleus but lacks a well defined cell wall and organized mitochondria in the cytoplasm.
+It is a unicellular organism, having a central nucleus but lacks a well defined cell wall and organized mitochondria in the cytoplasm.
 Protozoa exhibits free movement and predation behavior and lives independent as a free agent and/or as a parasite.]

 Diseases produced by Giardia.